nginxinc/nginx-basics-workshops/Plus/labs/lab5/readme.md

    ```

    What did you observe?
-   - You will observe that Nginx created New Workers (this PIDs changed) and `no traffic is dropped`.
+   - You will observe that Nginx created New Workers (the PIDs changed) and `no traffic is dropped`.
 The statistics are reset to zero.
 Using the new algorithm, NGINX should now be sending more traffic to faster backends.

         (**NOTE:** In lab environment, this is difficult to demonstrate as all the containers are on the same network with same resource allocation)